iYadavVaibhav/iyadavvaibhav.github.io/_posts/2019-05-25-statistics-probability-notes.md

 # Statistics
 Basics of statistics for Data Science.

+**Central tendency** measures tell us how values are grouped aroung the centre value.

+**Variation** tells us how disperse the data is or how much it is scattered

+**Shape** shows pattern of distribution of values.
+How the data is distributed in a frequency.

 ## Summarizing Quantitative Data
 Mean median and mode are three ways to summarize the data and measure the central tendency of data.
 These are usually calculated for quantitative data.